-- You can substitute the beneficiary of your plan as long as no EAPs have been paid or forfeited and provided certain conditions are met.
+- You can substitute the beneficiary of your plan as long as no EAPs have been paid and provided certain conditions are met.

 - Under the self-determined option, you can request the return of your contributions less fees and you can request your accumulated income payment (AIP) to be paid to you or to the joint subscriber (if applicable) subject to the following 2 different taxes:

 - your regular income tax, and

 - an additional federal tax of 20% (or 12% federal and 8% provincial tax for residents of Quebec).

 To avoid incurring any taxes, you can transfer up to $50,000 of income to your or your spouse’s* RRSP, providing there is RRSP contribution room to do so and you satisfy all AIP requirements.

 What is the criteria to request the earnings as an Accumulated Income Payment (AIP) +

 - The payment is made to the subscriber of the RESP who is a resident in Canada;

 - The payment is made to only one subscriber of the RESP (in the case of a plan with joint-subscribers); and